 2020 has been a difficult year around the world, but there has been an occasional bright spot.
 Here are some of the highlights we saw over the last year.
 New languages and dialects In 2020, we added support for 12 new languages, including seven languages from the Indian subcontinent – Assamese, Gujarati, Kannada, Malayalam, Marathi, Odia, and Punjabi; three languages….

-Translating one on one conversations just got even easier with the newest update to speech mode in Microsoft Translator for iOS.
-With Auto mode, there’s no more need to push the microphone button when it’s your turn to talk—just select the languages, turn on the mic, and start the conversation.
-The app will listen for the two languages and translate….
+Android users can now translate their one-on-one conversations even easier with the new updated speech mode in the Microsoft Translator app.
+This feature was added to iOS in July and is now available for Android users.
+With Auto mode, you don’t need to push the microphone button when it’s your turn to talk—just choose your languages, turn on the mic,….

 Today, we are releasing Canadian French as a unique language option within Microsoft Translator.
 Previously, we offered French as a single language option and although the system could translate Canadian French, you could not specifically choose to translate to or from Canadian French rather than European French.
 Beginning today, you can select “French (Canada)” for Canadian French or “French” for….